 Medium-pile Carpet: Carpets with medium pile can be found nearly anywhere.
 They are standardised as between 3/8 and ¾ of an inch and are installed in both homes and offices.
 This type of flooring needs a mat made from a thick material with studs on the back to keep it in place.

 Thick-pile Carpet: This type of carpet is very unlikely to be found in an office space – unless it’s a home office.
-Think plush carpets and shaggy rugs, a carpet with a thickness of over 3/4” requires a very thick chair mat that has long spikes to ensure it stays in place.
+Think plush carpets and shaggy rugs, a carpet with a thickness of over 3/4” requires a very thick chair mat with long spikes to ensure it stays in place.

 Chair Mat products will normally state what thickness of carpet they are designed for, so check with the manufacturer or retailer for advice.